 Category Form No. MOR Ref.
-Report Title Frequency Submission Deadline Submission Procedure A-3 Unnumbered 41625 (CL-050 dated 10.04.07 and CL-059 dated 11.28.07) Report on Borrowings of BSP Personnel Quarterly 15th banking days after end of reference quarter Original to SDC В 4172S Audited/Unaudited Financial Statements required in Sec.
-4181S accompanied by annual report (to members, if any) Annually 120th/60th day after end of fiscal year as required in Sec.
+Report Title Frequency Submission Deadline Submission Procedure A-3 BSP 7-26-18.1H 4358S Copy of entry in NSSLA records of written approval of majority of directors on credit accommodation to directors and officers with accompanying Certification on Loans Granted to Directors/Officers As approved 20th business day from date of approval Original - ISD I A-3 Unnumbered 4162S (CL-050 dated 10.04.07 and CL-059 dated 11.28.07) Report on Borrowings of BSP Personnel Quarterly 15th banking day after end of reference quarter Original to SDC В 41725 Audited/Unaudited Financial Statements required in Sec.
+4181S accompanied by annual report 2 (to members, if any) Annually 120th/60th day after end of fiscal year as required in Sec.
 4181S Original - ISD I В SES II Form 15 (NP08-TB) 4147S (As amended by Cir.
-No. 758 dated 05.11.12 and M-024 dated 07.31.08) Biographical Data of Trustees/Officers with rank of senior vice president and above with ID picture - If submitted in CD form - Notarized first page of each of the trustees'/officers' Biographical Data saved in CD and control proof list -If sent by electronic mail - Notarized first page of Biographical or Notarized list of names of Trustees/Officers whose Biographical Data were submitted thru electronic mail to be faxed to SDC Upon every election/ re-election or appointment/ promotion or if change in name occurs 10th business day from date of election/re-election of the trustees/meeting of the board of trustees in which the officers are appointed/promoted10th business day from the date the change of name occurred Hard copy to appropriate department of the SES В 4147S (Circular No. 758 dated 05.11.12) Duly accomplished and notarized authorization form for querying the Bangko Sentral watchlist files Upon election/ re-election or appointment/ promotion as first time trustee/ 10th business day from date of election/re-election of the trustees/meeting of the board of trustees in which the officers are appointed/promoted Hard copy to appropriate department of the SES
+No. 758 dated 05.11.12 Biographical Data of Trustees/Officers with rank of SVP and above with ID picture Upon every election/ re-election or appointment/ promotion or if change in name 10th business day from date of election/re-election of the trustees/meeting of the board of trustees in which the officers are appointed/promoted Hard copy to appropriate department of the SES and M-024 dated - Updated Bio-data in case of change of name due to change in civil status occurs 10th business day from the date the change of name occurred

-$^1$ Required of NSSLAs with total resources of P 10 million or more Page 2 of 4
+$^{^2}$ Required of NSSLAs with total resources of P 10 million or more Page 2 of 4 $\,$

 Category Form No. MOR Ref.
-Report Title Frequency Submission Deadline Submission Procedure officer within an NSSLA В Unnumbered 4147S (Circular No. 758 dated 05.11.12) List of Members of the Board of Trustees and Officers Annually 10th business day from the election of the board of trustees Hard copy to appropriate department of the SES В BSP 7-26-20H 41625 Report on Crimes/Losses As crime/ incident occurs See Annex S-2-a for guidelines on reporting crimes and losses -do- 43065.3 Notice/Application for Write-Off of Loans As Write-off occurs 30 th day prior to the intended date of write-off -do- В 41625 Board Resolution on NSSLA's signatories to reports submitted to Bangko Sentral As authorized 3rd day from date of resolution Electronic mail or diskette form to SDC or if hard copy original to appropriate department of the SES, duplicate to SDC В General Information Sheet Annually 30 th day from date of annual stockholders' meeting Drop Box-SEC Central Receiving Section Original-SEC Duplicate -BSP В Form I Schedule 1 M-031 dated 09.11.09 and Cir.
-No. 649 dated 03.09.09 ReportonElectronicMoneyTransactionsStatementofE-MoneyQuarterlyStatementofE-MoneyTransactions- Volume and Amount of E-MoneyTransactionsQuarterlyStatementofLiquidityCover Quarterly 15 banking days after end of reference quarter e-mail - sdcothers-emoney@ bsp.gov.ph Hardcopy- SDC
+Report Title Frequency Submission Deadline Submission Procedure 07.31.08) - Notarized list of the incumbent members of the board of trustees and officers 10th business day from the election of the BOT В 4143S (Circular No. 758 dated 05.11.12) Duly accomplished and notarized authorization form for querying the Bangko Sentral watchlist files Upon election/ re-election or appointment/ promotion as first time trustee/ officer within an NSSLA 10th business day from date of election/re-election of the trustees/meeting of the board of trustees in which the officers are appointed/promoted Hard copy to appropriate department of the SES В Unnumbered 4143S (Circular No. 758 dated 05.11.12) List of Members of the Board of Trustees and Officers Annually 10th business day from the election of the board of trustees Hard copy to appropriate department of the SES В BSP 7-26-20H 4162S Report on Crimes/Losses As crime/ incident occurs See Annex S-2-a for guidelines on reporting crimes and losses -do- В 43065.3 Notice/Application for Write-Off of Loans As write-off occurs 30th day prior to the intended date of write-off -do- В 41625 Board Resolution on NSSLA's signatories to reports submitted to Bangko Sentral As authorized 3rd day from date of resolution Hard copy to appropriate department of the SES В General Information Sheet Annually 30th day from date of annual stockholders' meeting Drop Box - SEC Central Receiving Section Original - SEC Duplicate - BSP